LYcheck/LYcheck/README.md

 I like to see things come together.

-- Previously on a SWE co-op @ TD Payments
+- Incoming SWE co-op @ Zynga
 - Interested in changing lives, one backend at a time :smile:
 - Learning my way around software infrastructure and architecture
 - Open to opportunities!